joellord/strapi/README.md

 ```

 ### Database container
 The first thing that will be needed to start a Strapi instance is a database to persist your data.
-In this example, we will use a Postgres DB server running inside a container.
-This way, there is no need to go through the process of installing Postgres.
+In this example, we will use a MySQL DB server running inside a container.
+This way, there is no need to go through the process of installing MySQL.

 To run the server, you can use the `docker run` command with the `-d` argument so that it runs in the background.
 You can also name this container with the `--name` parameter.
 You will also need to specify a folder that will contain all of the data so that it can be reused next time you start the server.
 This is done with the `-v` parameter.
 Finally you will need to set up a few environment variables with `-e` to configure the database.
 Your command to start the container should look like this.
 Make sure to also use the `--network` parameter to connect this container to the network created earlier.

 ```
-docker run --rm -d --name strapi-db -v $(pwd)/data:/var/lib/postgresql/data:z --network=strapi -e POSTGRES_DB=strapi -e POSTGRES_USER=strapi -e POSTGRES_PASSWORD=strapi postgres
+docker run --rm -d --name strapi-db -v $(pwd)/data:/var/lib/mysql:z --network=strapi -e MYSQL_DATABASE=strapi -e MYSQL_USER=strapi -e MYSQL_PASSWORD=strapi -e MYSQL_ROOT_PASSWORD=strapi-admin mysql:5.7
 ```

 After you executed this command, you can try a `docker ps` to validate that the container is started.